-Our review identified four good quality studies evaluating the hypothesis that outpatient palliative care may affect patient survival, of which three were RCTs ^{8,10,19}, and one a cohort study of patients with mixed diagnoses receiving generalist outpatient palliative care compared to a propensity score-matched cohort of patients receiving usual care.
-23 The evidence base suggests that palliative care provided in the outpatient setting does not negatively affect patient survival, ^{8,10,23} and may in fact result in increased survival in populations with advanced cancer, 19 particularly when adjusting for potential confounders of the relationship between the intervention and survival (e.g. The Eastern Cooperative Oncology Group (ECOG) performance status score, or survival for less than one year). ^{8,19} The finding that early outpatient palliative care plus usual oncological care compared to usual oncological care alone conferred a significant survival advantage among patients with NSCLC was also noted in a study carried out in a population with mixed cancers which compared an early intervention to palliative care delayed by three months after diagnosis. ^{9,19}
+Our review identified four good quality studies evaluating the hypothesis that outpatient palliative care may affect patient survival, of which three were RCTs ^{10,12,20}, and one a propensity scorematched cohort study.25 The evidence base suggests that palliative care provided in the outpatient setting does not negatively affect patient survival,^{10,12,25} and may in fact result in increased survival in populations with advanced cancer,20 particularly when adjusting for potential confounders of the relationship between the intervention and survival (e.g., The Eastern Cooperative Oncology Group (ECOG) performance status score, or survival for less than one year).
+10,20

-Temel et al. 19 reported that median survival was significantly improved in the early outpatient palliative group compared to the usual care group (11.6 vs. 8.9 months, p=0.02).
-In an adjusted regression analysis, the investigators estimated the hazard ratio for death in the usual care group to be 1.70 (95% CI 1.14-2.54, p=0.01).
-19 Another RCT, conducted by Bakitas et al., also reported a longer overall median survival in the intervention group but these results were not statistically significant.8 As in the Temel paper, the authors present a Cox regression model adjusting for chemotherapy and site of care, which found a significantly reduced risk of death in the intervention group during the first year of follow-up during the first year of follow-up (HR=0.67; 95% CI, 0.50 to 0.91; p=0.009).8 In another RCT conducted by the same investigators, in which outcomes among advanced cancer patients randomized to early outpatient palliative care were compared to those among such patients receiving the same intervention with a 3 month delay, there was a significant improvement in one-year survival rates in the early group compared to the delayed group (63% vs. 48%, respectively, p=0.04).
-Two other studies identified in our review reported no association between outpatient palliative care and survival of patients with mixed diagnoses, one a retrospective comparative cohort study23 examining survival at 30 days, and another an RCT incorporating Kaplan-Meier survival analysis.
-10
+Temel et al.20 reported that median survival was significantly improved in the early outpatient palliative group compared to the usual care group (11.6 vs. 8.9 months, p=0.02).
+In an adjusted regression analysis, the investigators estimated the hazard ratio for death in the usual care group to be 1.70 (95% CI,1.14 to 2.54;p=0.01).20 Another RCT, conducted by Bakitas et al., also reported a longer overall median survival in the intervention group but these results were not statistically significant.10 As in the Temel paper, the authors present a Cox regression model adjusting for chemotherapy and site of care, which found a significantly reduced risk of death in the intervention group during the first year of follow-up (HR=0.67; 95% CI, 0.50 to 0.91; p=0.009).10 Two other studies identified in our review reported no association between outpatient palliative care and survival of patients with mixed diagnoses, one a retrospective comparative cohort study25 examining survival at 30 days, and another an RCT incorporating Kaplan-Meier survival analysis.12

-Both target population (cancer) and timing of palliative care (early) may be drivers of the heterogeneous findings on survival; however, these factors are inextricably linked in the limited evidence base describing survival, with both studies in cancer patients also describing their interventions as early.^{8,19} Three of the four studies evaluating survival as an outcome of palliative care described specialist-led interventions, rendering it difficult to contrast the findings relative to this category.^{8,10,19}
+Target population and timing of palliative care are inextricably linked in the limited evidence base describing survival, with both studies in cancer patients also describing their interventions as early, making it difficult to identify clear patterns.
+However, an RCT that directly compared early versus delayed palliative care in cancer patients showed a significant improvement in one-year survival rate in the early group (63% vs 48%, p=0.04).
+Three of the four studies evaluating survival as an outcome of palliative care described specialist interventions, rendering it difficult to contrast these findings.
+10,12,20